prolesoft/marxist.space/soviet-union-reading-list.md

 *   [The Swastika and the Sickle: Or why Lenin and the USSR were not as evil as the Nazis](https://web.archive.org/web/20170523154431/https://reddit.com/r/badhistory/comments/6cvg5d/the_swastika_and_the_sickle_or_why_lenin_and_the/)
 *   [The Continuing Revolution in Stalin-Era Soviet History](http://www.lalkar.org/article/97/the-continuing-revolution-in-stalin-era-soviet-history)
 *   [Refutation of bourgeois attempts at falsification of the glorious achievements of Soviet communism](http://www.lalkar.org/article/425/refutationof-bourgeois-attempts-at-falsification-of-the-glorious-achievements-of-sovietcommunism)
-*   # Responding to Xexizy on “Not-real-Socialism” - FinnishBolshevik, [Text](https://mltheory.wordpress.com/2017/09/05/responding-to-xexizy-on-not-real-socialism/)and [Video](https://www.google.com/url?q=https://www.google.com/url?q%3Dhttps://www.youtube.com/watch?v%253Dlro-8GOpmSk%2526ab_channel%253DTheFinnishBolshevik)
+*   Responding to Xexizy on “Not-real-Socialism” - FinnishBolshevik, [Text](https://mltheory.wordpress.com/2017/09/05/responding-to-xexizy-on-not-real-socialism/) and [Video](https://www.google.com/url?q=https://www.google.com/url?q%3Dhttps://www.youtube.com/watch?v%253Dlro-8GOpmSk%2526ab_channel%253DTheFinnishBolshevik)

 *   [eaterofclouds on “](https://www.reddit.com/r/DebateCommunism/comments/72ubwk/defending_stalin_is_unacceptable_most_of_all_by/dnlloyz/)[Defending Stalin is unacceptable, most of all by communists](https://www.google.com/url?q=https://www.google.com/url?q%3Dhttps://www.reddit.com/r/DebateCommunism/comments/72ubwk/defending_stalin_is_unacceptable_most_of_all_by/dnlloyz/)[”](https://www.google.com/url?q=https://www.google.com/url?q%3Dhttps://www.reddit.com/r/DebateCommunism/comments/72ubwk/defending_stalin_is_unacceptable_most_of_all_by/dnlloyz/)
 *   [Soviet Prosperity - Molotov](https://mltheory.files.wordpress.com/2017/06/molotov_1935_soviet_prosperity_report.pdf)